TheAlgorithms/Python/README.md

 Mathematically a bijective function is used on the characters' positions to encrypt and an inverse function to decrypt.
 ###### Source: [Wikipedia](https://en.wikipedia.org/wiki/Transposition_cipher)

+### Pancake
+![alt text][pancake-image]

+From [Wikipedia][pancake-wiki]: Pancake sorting is the colloquial term for the mathematical problem of sorting a disordered stack of pancakes in order of size when a spatula can be inserted at any point in the stack and used to flip all pancakes above it.
+A pancake number is the minimum number of flips required for a given number of pancakes.
+In this form, the problem was first discussed by American geometer Jacob E. Goodman.[1]
+It is a variation of the sorting problem in which the only allowed operation is to reverse the elements of some prefix of the sequence.
+Unlike a traditional sorting algorithm, which attempts to sort with the fewest comparisons possible, the goal is to sort the sequence in as few reversals as possible.
+A variant of the problem is concerned with burnt pancakes, where each pancake has a burnt side and all pancakes must, in addition, end up with the burnt side on bottom.

+### Cycle
+![alt text][cycle-image]

+From [Wikipedia][cycle-wiki]: Cycle sort is an in-place, unstable sorting algorithm, a comparison sort that is theoretically optimal in terms of the total number of writes to the original array, unlike any other in-place sorting algorithm.
+It is based on the idea that the permutation to be sorted can be factored into cycles, which can individually be rotated to give a sorted result.
+Unlike nearly every other sort, items are never written elsewhere in the array simply to push them out of the way of the action.
+Each value is either written zero times, if it's already in its correct position, or written one time to its correct position.
+This matches the minimal number of overwrites required for a completed in-place sort.

+__Properties__
+* Worst case performance	Θ(n^2)
+* Best case performance	Θ(n^2)
+* Average case performance	Θ(n^2)

+### Tree
+![alt text][tree-image]

+From [Wikipedia][tree-wiki]: A tree sort is a sort algorithm that builds a binary search tree from the elements to be sorted, and then traverses the tree (in-order) so that the elements come out in sorted order.
+Its typical use is sorting elements online: after each insertion, the set of elements seen so far is available in sorted order.

+__Properties__
+* Worst case performance	O(n^2) (unbalanced)
+* Best case performance	O(n log n) (balanced)
+* Average case performance	O(n log n)

+### Gnome
+![alt text][gnome-image]

+From [Wikipedia][gnome-wiki]: Gnome sort (or Stupid sort) is a sorting algorithm originally proposed by an Iranian computer scientist Hamid Sarbazi-Azad (Professor of Computer Engineering at Sharif University of Technology) in 2000 and called "stupid sort"[1] (not to be confused with bogosort), and then later on described by Dick Grune and named "gnome sort".
+It is a sorting algorithm which is similar to insertion sort, except that moving an element to its proper place is accomplished by a series of swaps, as in bubble sort.
+It is conceptually simple, requiring no nested loops.
+The average, or expected, running time is O(n2), but tends towards O(n) if the list is initially almost sorted.
+The algorithm always finds the first place where two adjacent elements are in the wrong order and swaps them.
+It takes advantage of the fact that performing a swap can introduce a new out-of-order adjacent pair only next to the two swapped elements.
+It does not assume that elements forward of the current position are sorted, so it only needs to check the position directly previous to the swapped elements.

+__Properties__
+* Worst case performance	O(n^2)
+* Best case performance	Ω(n)
+* Average case performance	O(n^2)

 [bubble-toptal]: https://www.toptal.com/developers/sorting-algorithms/bubble-sort
 [bubble-wiki]: https://en.wikipedia.org/wiki/Bubble_sort
 [bubble-image]: https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Bubblesort-edited-color.svg/220px-Bubblesort-edited-color.svg.png "Bubble Sort"